 2.1.4 3D Adjustable cavity Medication Dispenser

-The 3D adjustable cavity Medication Dispenser is aimed to solve a few problems observed in a previous attemptspreviouss by other parties.
+The 3D adjustable cavity Medication Dispenser is aimed to solve a few problems observed in previous attempts by other parties.
 These being the density of tablets stored in the mechanism, the variety of tablets and the adaptability of the mechanism.
-It aimed to do so with its 3D adjustable cavity solution, “”3DAC” for short [5].
+It aimed to do so with its 3D adjustable cavity solution, “3DAC” for short.[5]
 The 3DAC system was also a home dispensary system, meaning it had to be compact enough for a home space.